kneron/document_center/docs/plus/customized_api/introduction.md

 # Introduction

-In order to run customized models on Kneron AI dongle, there are four stages are involved:
+In order to run customized models on Kneron AI device, there are four stages are involved:

 - **Model Development**